Online Budget-Feasible Mechanism Design with Predictions: A Natural Prediction-Augmented Mechanism

 Given \Cref{proposition:adversarial}, we turn our attention on the RO model of arrival, defined in \Cref{sec:prelims}.
 The main result of this section is \Cref{mechanism:mono-sm-conv}, which is a universally truthful, budget-feasible randomized mechanism with constant consistency and robustness guarantees that runs in polynomial time.
-Moreover, the tradeoff between consistency and robustness that the mechanism achieves is tunable via an error tolerance parameter $\tau \in [0,1)$. \Cref{mechanism:mono-sm-conv} can be viewed as a convex combination between two other mechanisms, namely \Cref{mechanism:mono-sm-pred} and \Cref{mechanism:mono-sm-withoutpred}.
-The first one (\Cref{mechanism:mono-sm-pred}), is a posted price mechanism that builds a budget feasible solution based solely on the information provided by the prediction.
-The second one (\Cref{mechanism:mono-sm-withoutpred}), is also a posted price mechanism which, however, ignores the prediction.
+Moreover, the tradeoff between consistency and robustness that the mechanism achieves is tunable via an error tolerance parameter $\tau \in [0,1)$: larger $\tau$ favors consistency, while smaller $\tau$ favors robustness. \Cref{mechanism:mono-sm-conv} can be viewed as a convex combination between two other mechanisms, namely \Cref{mechanism:mono-sm-pred} and \Cref{mechanism:mono-sm-withoutpred}.
+The first one (\Cref{mechanism:mono-sm-pred}) is a posted price mechanism that builds a budget-feasible solution based solely on the information provided by the prediction.
+The second one (\Cref{mechanism:mono-sm-withoutpred}) is also a posted price mechanism which, however, ignores the prediction.
 This mechanism bears similarities to the mechanism of \citet{badanidiyuru2012learning}, however, our analysis is significantly tighter.
 The resulting mechanism (\Cref{mechanism:mono-sm-conv}) randomizes between the two outcomes using a tolerance parameter $\tau \in [0,1)$.

+Parameters $a\in (0,1),$ $\beta\in (0,1)$, $\gamma \in [1, \infty)$, $p\in [0,1]$, $q\in[0,1]$ are parameters of the mechanisms, whereas $z\in [1,\infty)$ and $\delta\in (0,1)$ are auxiliary parameters that appear in the statements and the analyses of the mechanisms (hence their value can be set independently for each mechanism).
+Specific values for all parameters are provided in the corollaries that follow each main theorem.
+This applies to all the mechanisms that will be presented in this paper.

 \makeatletter \patchcmd{\@algocf@start} {-1.5em} {2pt} {}{} \makeatother

 \begin{mechanism}[!h] \DontPrintSemicolon \setstretch{1.1} \SetInd{4pt}{7pt} \begin{algolabel}{}[\textbf{With probability} $\tau$\,\textbf{:}] Run \Cref{mechanism:mono-sm-pred} \end{algolabel}